tytydraco/yessleep/out/Pottsvilles_Easter_Egg_Hunt_Of_1980.md

 An awful smell like sulfur, escaped from the egg almost causing me to pass out.

-As I steadied myself

-I could hear 8-year-old Mary Murphy who was nearby, let out a shriek.
+As I steadied myself, I could hear 8-year-old Mary Murphy who was nearby, let out a shriek.

 Soon the whole park was filled with screaming kids and frantic parents as, all of the Easter Eggs began to burst open revealing what I could only describe as grotesque-looking rats.